EmirKorkutUnal/Choosing-a-Classifier-Ensemble/README.md

 models.append(('GBC', GradientBoostingClassifier()))
 models.append(('RFC', RandomForestClassifier()))
 </pre>
-We're using a list for all models.
-First value of each object are the initials of model names.
+We're creating a list to store all models.
+First value of each list object are the initials of model names.
 There's one extra space character at the end of BC, that is for alignment.<br>
 This also is the part you can change if you want to make similar classification comparisons.
 Just append any model that you've imported into this list (remember to use that model's own initials!).
+You can also change the default parameters by stating them within the brackets.
 <pre>
 kfold = model_selection.KFold(n_splits=10, random_state=7)
 scoring = 'accuracy'